maeck70/iritop/README.md

 - Use 'Q' to exit from the tool.
 - Use 'B' to toggle into baseline mode (baseline mode zeroes all transactions and shows increment from baseline mode start).
 - Use 'O' to obscure addresses (Helpful if you desire to post a screenshot of the IRI node status).
+- Use 'S' to go into sort column mode.
+As soon Sort column mode is activated the headers will show a number that corresponds with a specific column.
+Press that number key to activate sorting.
+Initiating sorting on the same column again reverses the sort order.

 ## Arguments